suncoast-devs/handbook/lessons/full-stack-build-an-app-adding-search/index.md

 ## Updating the UI to allow for filtering

-First, let's update the `NavBar` to contain a state for the filter text.
+First, let's update `Restaurants.tsx` to contain a state for the filter text.

 ```javascript
 const [filterText, setFilterText] = useState('')